The Wiz: Act II

 Furious, the group confronts the Wizard on his deceptions ("Who Do You Think You Are?"), but he points out that the Scarecrow, Tin Man, and Lion already have the things they seek as shown in their behavior on the journeys they have made ("Believe In Yourself").
 They remain unconvinced, so he creates physical symbols of their desires and they are satisfied.
 He proposes that Dorothy can return to Kansas the way he came, and offers to pilot her in his hot air balloon.
-He addresses the citizens of the Emerald City in person for the first time in many years, telling them of his imminent journey, and leaving the Scarecrow in charge ("Y'all Got It!").
+He addresses the citizens of the Emerald City in person for the first time in many years, telling them of his imminent journey ("Y'all Got It!").
 Just as his speech reaches its climax, the balloon comes free from its moorings and rises quickly into the air, taking Dorothy's hopes of getting home with it.

 Just as the group despairs of finding help, Addaperle reappears in a flash of light, suggesting that Dorothy ask Glinda, the Good Witch of the South, for assistance.
 She transports them to Glinda's castle in the red land of the south, where they are warmly welcomed and invited to rest after their many trials ("A Rested Body Is a Rested Mind").
-Glinda is a beautiful and gracious sorceress, surrounded by a court of pretty girls.
+Glinda is a beautiful and gracious sorceress, surrounded by a court of her Quadlings.
 She tells Dorothy that the silver shoes have always had the power to take her home, but like her friends, she needed to believe in their magic and in herself before it was possible ("If You Believe").
 She bids a tearful goodbye to her friends, and as their faces fade into the darkness, she thinks about what she has gained, lost, and learned throughout her journey through Oz ("Home").
 Clicking her heels together three times, she finds herself transported back to Kansas in an instant.
-As an overjoyed Aunt Em and Toto appear, and she runs to hug them, she knows that she is back home at last.
+As an overjoyed Toto appears, and she runs to hug him, she knows that she is back home at last.